sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## CoSWID Model for use in SWIMA Registration

 The Software Inventory Message and Attributes (SWIMA) for PA-TNC specification {{RFC8412}} defines a standardized method for collecting an endpoint device's software inventory.
-As discussed in section {{}}, a CoSWID can provide evidence of software installation which can then be used and exchanged with SWIMA.
+As discussed in section [FIXME], a CoSWID can provide evidence of software installation which can then be used and exchanged with SWIMA.
 This registration adds a new entry to the IANA "Software Data Model Types" registry defined by {{RFC8412}} to support CoSWID use in SWIMA as follows:

 Pen: 0